 Uluwatu has an entirely different vibe from Ubud.
-Situated on the Bukit Peninsula, Uluwatu is home for some of the best Bali beaches, and the choice is ample!
+Situated on the Bukit Peninsula, Uluwatu is home to some of the best Bali beaches, and the choice is ample!
 Uluwatu is also famous for some of the world-class surfing spots attracting professional surfers from all over the world and a chilled vibe.

-Spend morning lazing on the beach
+Spend the morning lazing on the beach

 I recommend Bingin Beach, where you can watch the surfers from a local warung or take a surfing class yourself.
 Padang Padang is also a great choice.
 During the low tide, you can actually walk between those two beaches.
-On Padang Padang, you can do some stand-up paddle boarding or canoeing.
+On Padang Padang, you can do some stand-up paddleboarding or canoeing.

 You may also like a full guide on Uluwatu Beaches

 If you love exploring temples like me, don’t miss this one!
 Uluwatu Temple, also known as Pura Luhur Uluwatu, is located in a dramatic setting – on a steep, narrow clifftop.
 Don’t forget to cover your knees and shoulder during your visit.

 An incredible way to fully appreciate this temple is to watch a traditional Balinese dance called Kecak that is performed within the temple grounds.

 Finish off your day in the iconic Single Fin Beach Club sipping a cold Bintang from an infinity pool.
 The place has a great vibe despite being touristy.
 It’s situated on the clifftop so be prepared to experience a breath-taking sunset while watching the surfers riding the waves.

 If you have some spare time, go down to Suluban beach where all the surfers hang out, and you can explore some cool caves during the low tide too.